designstem/fachwerk/docs/tutorials/quickstart/2dscene.md

 </f-scene>
 ```

-This code gives us the line and the points
+This code gives us the line and the points.

 <f-scene grid>
   <f-line points="-1 -1, 1 -1, -1 1, 1 1" />
   <f-point
     points="-1 -1, 1 -1, -1 1, 1 1"
     fill="orange"
     r="5"
     opacity="0.5"
   />
 </f-scene>

 Let's play around with the line a little bit.
-There is a `curved` attribute that smootens the curve:
+There is a `curved` attribute that smoothens the curve:

 ```
 <f-scene grid>